DataFire/Integrations/integrations/generated/rebilly/README.md

       * originalMessage `string`: The raw, unmapped gateway's response message
       * type `string`: The gateway's response type
   * gatewayAccountId: The transactions's Gateway Account ID
-  * gatewayName `string`: Payment Gateway name, available only when transaction use gateway, else null
+  * gatewayName: Payment Gateway name, available only when transaction use gateway, else null
   * gatewayTransactionId: The gateway's transaction ID
+  * hadDiscrepancy `boolean`: True if the transaction has been updated due to a disprepancy with its source of truth
   * has3ds `boolean`
   * hasDcc `boolean`: True if transaction has Dynamic Currency Conversion applied
   * id: The transaction identifier string